reframe-hpc/reframe/docs/dependencies.rst

 Dependencies in ReFrame are defined at the test level using the :func:`depends_on` function, but are projected to the test cases space.
 We will see the rules of that projection in a while.
-The dependency graph construction and the subsequent dependency analysis happens also at the level of the test cases.
+The dependency graph construction and the subsequent dependency analysis happen also at the level of the test cases.

 Let's assume that test :class:`T1` depends in :class:`T0`.
-This can be expressed inside :class:`T1` using the :func:`depends_on` function:
+This can be expressed inside :class:`T1` using the :func:`depends_on` method:

 .. code:: python